On Borel subalgebras of quantum groups: Borel subalgebras

 So the only remaining cases are when these two generators are equal, or when they generate $U^{\geq0},U^{\leq0}$ or when they generate $B_{\lambda,\lambda'}$. \end{proof}

-\begin{example} In upcoming proofs we will frequently use restrictions of suitable $U_q(\g)$-modules to construct higher-dimensional representations of some $B$ in question.
+In upcoming proofs, we will frequently use restrictions of suitable $U$-modules to construct higher-dimensional representations of some $B$ in question.
 The restrictions are in general neither irreducible nor semisimple.
-For a Borel subalgebra all composition factors need to be one-dimensional.\\
+For a Borel subalgebra, all composition factors need to be one-dimensional. \begin{example} As an explicit example, let $L(\mu),\mu=\alpha/2$ be the 2-dimensional module for $U_q(\sl_2)$ with basis $x_0:=v_{\mu},~x_1:=v_{\mu-\alpha}$.
+Then the elements of the Borel subalgebra~$B_{\lambda,\lambda'}$ act as follows: